NetherBlade6/NetherBlade6/README.md

-Hi I am NetherBlade,
+Hi, I am NetherBlade,

-I code or somthing close to that

-I am a Youtuber
+Me and Lemon Dr founded FFFE but he branched off and started SynthoSphere

 <!---
 NetherBlade6/NetherBlade6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.